dsync89/vita3k-ahk-generator/README.md

 # Pre-requisite

+1) The games used here are from **NoPayStation (PSN Content)**, not Commercial Cartridge.
+You can download these ROMs from the amazing [Erista](https://myrient.erista.me/files/No-Intro/Sony%20-%20PlayStation%20Vita%20(PSN)%20(Content)/) website.

-You must already imported all games to Vita3K.
+2) You must already imported all games to Vita3K.
 I suggest you to batch the job using the scripts from my other repo [vita3k-batch-pkg-installer](https://github.com/dsync89/vita3k-batch-pkg-installer), especially if you have more than 100 titles!
 Even using batch job, it took 3 full days to fully import all 1824 titles to a USB3 connected HDD @7200RPM.
 Imagine doing it manually via the GUI for each of these titles individually!

 # Quick Start

-Have all your PS Vita game folder renamed according to the DAT file.

-This uses the ROMs downloaded from the amazing Erista website: https://myrient.erista.me/files/No-Intro/Sony%20-%20PlayStation%20Vita%20(PSN)%20(Content)/

 Generate a list of AHK for each game in your game folder.
+If you downloaded from Erista, use that here.
 ```
 python3 gen_ahk.py
 ```